ardagnir/vizardry/README.md

 In 2015 you can even upgrade plugins from any git repo or vim.org using [:Evolve](#evolve).

+## Release notes

+* v1.3 allow to Invoke directly from Scry, to do so, I had to modify the input method (using `:input()`, instead of `:getchar()`), for the user the result is that it is now necessary to hit 'enter' after answering a prompt from Vizardry
+* Since v1.1, `VizardrySortScryResults` is replaced by VizardrySearchOptions

 ## <a name="Fork">Why this fork ?</a>